Emmanuel Macron

-Partly thanks to the Fillon affair which sank The Republicans nominee François Fillon, Macron topped the ballot in the first round of voting, before he was elected President of France on 7 May 2017 with 66.1% of the vote in the second round, defeating Marine Le Pen of the National Front.
-At the age of 39, Macron became the youngest president in French history.
-In the 2017 legislative election in June, Macron's party, renamed La République En Marche!
+Partly due to the Fillon affair, Macron was elected President in May 2017 with 66% of the vote in the second round, defeating Marine Le Pen of the National Front.
+Aged 39, he became the youngest president in French history.
+In the 2017 legislative election, his party, renamed La République En Marche!
 (LREM), secured a majority in the National Assembly.
-He appointed Édouard Philippe as prime minister until his resignation in 2020, when he appointed Jean Castex.
-Macron was elected to a second term in the 2022 presidential election, again defeating Le Pen, thus becoming the first French presidential candidate to win reelection since Jacques Chirac in 2002.
-However, in the 2022 legislative election, his political coalition lost its absolute majority, resulting in a hung parliament.
+During his presidency, Macron has overseen reforms to labour laws, taxation, and pensions; and pursued a renewable energy transition.
+Dubbed "president of the rich" by opponents, increasing protests against his reforms culminated in 2018–2020 with the yellow vests protests and the pension reform strike.
+From 2020, he led France's response to the COVID-19 pandemic and subsequent recession, including by overseeing the country's vaccination rollout.
+In foreign policy, Macron called for reforms to the European Union (EU) and signed treaties with Germany and Italy.
+He conducted €40 billion in trade and business agreements with China during the China–United States trade war and oversaw a dispute with Australia and the U.S. over the AUKUS security pact.
+Macron has also continued Opération Chammal in the war against the Islamic State and joined in the international condemnation of the Russian invasion of Ukraine.

-During his presidency, Macron has overseen several reforms to labour laws, taxation and pensions; he has pursued a renewable energy transition.
-Dubbed "president of the rich" by political opponents, increasing protests against his domestic reforms and demanding his resignation marked the first years of his presidency, culminating in 2018–2019 with the yellow vests protests and the pension reform strike.
-From 2020, he led France's response to the COVID-19 pandemic and vaccination rollout.
-In foreign policy, he called for reforms to the European Union (EU) and signed bilateral treaties with Italy and Germany.
-Macron conducted $45-billion trade and business agreements with China during the China–United States trade war and oversaw a dispute with Australia and the United States over the AUKUS security pact.
-He continued Opération Chammal in the war against the Islamic State and joined in the international condemnation of the 2022 Russian invasion of Ukraine.
+Macron was elected to a second term in the 2022 presidential election, again defeating Le Pen and becoming the first French presidential candidate to win reelection since Jacques Chirac in 2002.
+In the 2022 legislative election, Macron's centrist coalition lost its majority, resulting in a hung parliament and formation of France's first minority government since 1993.
+In 2023, the government of his prime minister, Élisabeth Borne, passed legislation raising the retirement age from 62 to 64; this led to public sector strikes and violent protests.
+In 2024, Macron appointed Gabriel Attal as Prime Minister after a government crisis.
+He then dissolved the National Assembly and called a snap legislative election following overwhelming defeat at the 2024 European Parliament elections, which resulted in another hung parliament and an electoral defeat for his coalition.
+Afterwards, Macron appointed Michel Barnier, a conservative and former chief Brexit negotiator, as Prime Minister.
+Three months in, Barnier was toppled by a historic vote of no confidence, prompting Macron to replace him with centrist veteran François Bayrou.
+After Bayrou was himself brought down by a confidence vote in September 2025, Macron appointed Sébastien Lecornu, Minister of the Armed Forces, as Prime Minister.
+Lecornu resigned less than a month later following political backlash over the composition of his government, but was reappointed by Macron shortly afterwards.
+The formations of these short-lived governments have marked a political crisis.